+Objectives.
 Genetic discrimination and the fear of it have negative effects on the delivery of clinical care.
 The Genetic Information Nondiscrimination Act (GINA), passed in 2008, is intended to protect individuals from genetic discrimination by health insurers and employers.
-However, GINA left unaddressed a number of areas in which individuals may experience genetic discrimination and certain populations are not protected by its provisions.
+However, GINA left unaddressed a number of areas in which individuals may experience genetic discrimination, and certain populations are not protected by its provisions.
 Other federal and state laws provide a patchwork of varied protections.
 Given the rapid advance of genomic technologies that are transforming health care, consistent and robust protections against genetic discrimination are needed and will help to foster patient trust and engagement in cutting-edge genomic based care.
-The AMA Council on Science and Public Health has undertaken this review to briefly examine genetic discrimination and GINA, and to identify gaps in protection and necessary steps toward strengthening protections.
+The Council has undertaken this review to briefly examine genetic discrimination and GINA and to identify gaps in protection and necessary steps toward strengthening protections.